cs3157/recitations/B-Makefiles/makefiles.md

-## Makefiles ##
+# Makefiles #

 Make is a UNIX utility that follows a blueprint you create for compiling programs.
 Calling `make` will automatically search your current directory for a file called "Makefile" and use it to call various compiler commands according to the rules outlined therein.

-### Jae's myadd Makefile ###
+## Jae's myadd Makefile ##

 Take Jae's Makefile piece by piece.
-It can be found in this git repository as `sample-makefile`
+It can be found in this git repository as `sample-makefile`.

+### Makefile Variables ###
 ```make
 CC  = gcc
 CXX = g++
 ```

-Make has a some pre-configured rules for how to compile programs.
-For example itknows how to specify files as arguments to a compiler.
+Make has some pre-configured rules for how to compile programs.
+For example, it knows how to specify files as arguments to a compiler.
 However, you should tell it what compiler to use for C files and C++ files.
 Here, we set the special make variables CC and CXX to gcc, the C-compiler, and g++, the c++ compiler.